Fall 2017 Series: Designing for a Digital Age

-This series of informal workshops sponsored by the College Writing Programs addresses issues that immediately affect teachers and students in writing-intensive classrooms.
-Members of the campus community are invited to join us when they can, for as long as they can.
+This series of informal workshops sponsored by the College Writing Programs and the Academic Innovation Studio addresses ;issues that immediately affect teachers and students in writing-intensive classrooms.

 Multimodal Texts: The What's and Why's